Department of Design and Environments

 - Master of Landscape Architecture (M.L.A, LAAB accredited degree)

-The Interior Architecture and Design Program (IAD) has statewide responsibility for interior design education.
-Students learn to enhance life quality for all people through innovative, environmentally responsive, socially conscious, and culturally relevant design rooted in structural, scientific, architectural and design principles.
+The Interior Architecture and Design (IAD) program has statewide responsibility for interior design education.
+Students learn to enhance life quality for all people through innovative, environmentally responsive, socially conscious, and culturally relevant design rooted in structural, scientific, architectural, and design principles.
 Students learn to design interiors that protect the health, safety, and welfare of occupants, and work with real-world partners to develop design solutions addressing critical needs and problems.
-One hundred percent of IAD students participate in community engagement and service-learning projects, which translates to highly-sought after first-hand knowledge.
-The program offers the first two years of the degree at the U of I Boise Center, and students also can complete a seamless B.I.A.D./M.Arch degree as well.
+All IAD students participate in community engagement and service-learning projects, which translates to highly-sought after first-hand knowledge.
+The program offers the first two years of the degree at the U of I Boise Center, and students can also complete a seamless B.I.A.D./M.Arch. degree.

 VTD graduates working at digital studios and large companies often create working demos and prototypes to communicate and present ideas and concepts.
-The content of products graduates develop range from education about safety, sustainable solutions to learn about environmental issues, apps and games for studios, gaming companies, or entertainment.
+The content graduates develop includes education about safety, sustainable solutions to learn about environmental issues, and apps and games for studios, gaming companies, or entertainment.
 Their work can be found in virtual reality, animation studios, video gaming, or internet companies.
 They have developed digital twins for simulation and training in the aerospace, maritime, and energy utility sectors.
 Students are sought after in urban areas located in the Western states.

 Majors